mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 You should see a return output of the version.

-### 3. Large Language Model API KEY
+### 3. Large Language Model (LLM) API KEY

-A prerequisite to use Vizro-AI is access to one of the supported large language models.
+A prerequisite to use Vizro-AI is access to one of the supported LLMs.
 Refer to the [user guide](../user_guides/api_setup.md) on how to set up the API.

 After successful setup, your API key is loaded in Jupyter with the following two lines: